sachinkalpda/employee_review/README.md

 10. New user can also register from register page.

+Steps to Setup to Local :

+1. First download the code zip from repo.
+2. Extract the zip.
+3. Your System should has installed node and mongo db.
+4. Open terminal and go to the directory where project is located.
+5. Run the command "npm install".
+6. After that Run command "npm start".
+7. Register a new user.

-In this application any new user registered has by default role is 'user'.
+Note :-  In this application any new user registered has by default role is 'user'.
 Their will be no admin in fresh application.
 So to make it admin you have to manually change thier role to 'admin' from Database.
-After making a admin you can promote any user to admin.
+After making a admin you can promote any user to admin from admin panel.

 Above Step is only for fresh application.